Data-Cleaning-And-Mining/Notes/01_Navigation.md

-# Excel Manual Entry Training and Cheat Sheet
+# Navigation

-## Navigation
+## Simple Movement

-### These hotkeys will allow you to navigate between cells and sheets in your workbook without taking your hands off the keyboard
+These hotkeys will allow you to navigate between cells and sheets in your workbook without taking your hands off the keyboard

 Simple keyboard movements